Edward Lee, 1st Earl of Lichfield: Marriage

+In 1681, his cousin, the only son of the Earl of Rochester (who had died in 1680), passed away and subsequently Lee inherited Adderbury Manor from him.

 Public service

 From 1687 to 1689, Lichfield served as Lord Lieutenant of Oxfordshire.
-He commanded Lichfield's Regiment, an infantry regiment in the English Army until his dismissal for Jacobite sympathies following the Glorious Revolution.
-It later played prominent part in the Williamite War in Ireland (1689–1691), going through a succession of new Colonels including Henry Wharton and Richard Brewer.
+He commanded Lichfield's Regiment, an infantry regiment in the English Army until his dismissal for Jacobite sympathies following the Glorious Revolution and for refusing to swearing an oath of loyalty to Queen Anne and William III.
+He later played prominent part in the Williamite War in Ireland (1689–1691), going through a succession of new Colonels including Henry Wharton and Richard Brewer.

 Family and children

 Lady Lichfield bore him at least eighteen children: